 2. Average volume

 Average number of vehicles that meet a defined filter (movement, stay in a zone etc.) for a certain period of time.
-The granularity can be set from 1 second to 24 hours (for more information about time units please see this article).
+The granularity can be set from 1 second to 24 hours.
 Visualization of the data is either a total count or a pie graph for the particular vehicle types.
 Average volume is computed as total volume divided by the specified time unit.

 Examples: average number of cars crossing a specific line per minute, average number of vehicles staying in a specified area longer than 30 seconds each hour.